vfarcy/pyliterate/README.md

 See the `example` directory for the layout of a simple book.
 This includes an example `Makefile` that ties it all together.
 To run the example, run the following commands from a clean check-out of this project.
 Make sure you have Python 3 installed.

-Create a virtual environment:
+Create a python3 virtual environment :

-`pyvenv .`
+`virtualenv -p /usr/bin/python3 .`

 Activate the virtual environment: